 Lewis E. Vogler; James A. Hoffmeyer

-Abstract: This report is the second report in a series of reports which describe a new and unique approach for modeling either narrowband or wideband high frequency (HF) channels.
-Although narrowband models of the HF channel have existed for many years, they are applicable to only a limited set of actual narrowband propagation conditions.
-The need for an HF channel model that is valid for both narrow and wide bandwidths over a more extensive range of propagation conditions motivated the research documented in this series of reports.
+Abstract: This report describes a new and unique approach for modeling either narrowband or wideband high frequency (HF) channels.
+Although narrowband models of the HF channel have existed for many years, they are applicable to only a limited set of actual propagation conditions.
+The need for an HF channel model that is valid for both narrow and wide bandwidths over a more extensive range of propagation conditions provided the motivation for the research documented in this report.

-Keywords: HF propagation; HF channel models; channel transfer function; scattering functions; spread spectrum communications; wideband HF
+Keywords: spread spectrum; HF propagation; HF channel models; wideband communications; channel transfer function; wideband HF; over-the-horizon radar (OTHR)

 To request a reprint of this report, contact: